newwby/godot-stat-manager/README.md

 **Con**
 - You have to specify the lookup (owner, name) in every API method as the first two arguments.
 This is a noticeable additional amount of argument specifying that introduces more room for human error.
+- You still have to modify getters if you wish the default property to return the modified Stat value